huskeypm/matchedmyo/README.md

 2. Run `python preprocessing.py -preprocessAll` to process all of the included myocyte images

 # Preprocesing User Supplied Images

+Before running algorithm on user provided images, be sure to run the included preprocessing routines of the images.
+To do so, run:

+`python preprocessing.py -preprocess <IMGNAME> <FILTERTWOSARCSIZE>`

+Where IMGNAME is the path/name of your image and FILTERTWOSARCSIZE the two sarcomere size for the filters used in pixels.
+Default filter size that the algorithm defaults to if this argument is not specified is 25 pixels.
+This is for preprocessing of single images.

 To preprocess a directory containing user supplied images, run:

-`python preprocessing.py -preprocessDirectory PATH_TO_DIRECTORY`
+`python preprocessing.py -preprocessDirectory <PATH_TO_DIRECTORY>`

 # MASTER SCRIPT
 ## detect.py
 To run with yaml: (follow ex.yml for an example) `python detect.py -updatedSimpleYaml ex.yml`

+By default, all parameters used for analysis within the detect.py script are the same as the parameters used within the paper.
+The YAML (.yml) file contains the functionality for changing parameters the user would like to change from the default settings in the analysis they are running.

 ## GPU-accelerated Detection
 GPU-accelerated matched filter detection.
+NOTE: This is currently being phased out.
+In future iterations of this repository, this will no longer be available and large tissue-section analysis will be run in the same way that isolated myocyte analysis is run.

 Requires tensorflow cuda (python).

-GPU-acceleration implemented in twoDtense.py .
+GPU-acceleration implemented in 'twoDtense.py'.
 This can be turned on and off with the "useGPU" flag in the parameter dictionary.

 # Miscellaneous